MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_numberofresultspending.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.NumberOfResultsPending

 ## -description

+Gets the number of pending results for the current Quality of Service (QoS) measurement while it is in progress.
+It is 0 if the measurement action has completed.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Number of pending results.

 ## -remarks